wawandco/ox/docs/docs/core-commands/help.md

 date: 2021-09-06T14:48:45-05:00
 draft: false
 type: command
-short: "The help command provides valuable information for each of the commands in the CLI"
+short: ""
 ---

-The help command serves as a live documentation for each of the commands in the Ox CLI.
+The help command provides valuable information for each of the commands in the CLI.
+The help command shows the information it has about a command or subcommand.
 You can see the top level help by running:

 ```
 ox help